MountainGod2/chaturbate_poller/README.md

 ### Command-Line Interface (CLI)

-To use the CLI, run the following command:
+To use the CLI, run:

 ```bash
 python -m chaturbate_event_listener --username YOUR_USERNAME --token YOUR_TOKEN
 ```

-You can also pass additional options:
+Additional options:

 - `--timeout`: Set the API request timeout (default: 10 seconds)
 - `--testbed`: Use the testbed URL for testing